History of Houston: American Civil War, 18611865

-In 1860, most Houstonians supported John C. Breckinridge, the Southern Democratic candidate for president.
+In 1860, the U.S. Census lists 4,845 inhabitants in Houston, including 1,069 enslaved (99 % of the city's African American population).
+Most Houstonians then supported John C. Breckinridge, the Southern Democratic candidate for president.
 As the American Civil War began, there was tension between supporters of the Confederacy and the few Union sympathizers.
 There are no voting tallies for Houston and there are inconsistencies in the records of the secession vote, yet, Harris County voted heavily in favor of secession on February 23, 1861, by a margin as high as seven-to-one.
 The Chamber of Commerce kept the city together during the conflict.

 Houston was an important regional center during the Confederacy.
 The town served as a military logistics center, the Quartermaster Depot for Texas, and the headquarters of a wartime administrative district which included Texas, New Mexico, and Arizona.
 An influx of refugees from Louisiana and Galveston nearly doubled Houston's wartime population compared to 1860.
 Since the town suffered no direct attacks, it was prosperous compared to many other communities in the South.
 Though some key merchants like William Marsh Rice left at the start of the war, businessmen from New Orleans and Galveston replaced them.
 Blockade runners sometimes used Houston as a port, and on occasion the Main Street wharf received foreign cargo.
 Despite disruptions to supply from the Union blockades, advertisements indicate at least occasional availability of staples, such as sugar, coffee, and soap; clothing, including pants, shirts, and footwear; and building supplies, like brick, and even milled pine.
 However, the supply of goods was not consistent, and there were periodic shortages of some staples, causing hyperflation and the need to find substitute goods, such as flavoring hot drinks with okra seeds in place of coffee.
 Specie was in short supply throughout the war.
 Housing scarcity caused rents to rise, but wages increased at the same time.